Focusrite Scarlett 2i40.00

 Because it has all of the mentioned options, it’s perfect for recording guitar or bass guitar at home and MIDI I/O means you can play with your MIDI keyboards or pads.
 The downside is that there are only two input jacks, meaning that you can only record two instruments and once, which really means it’s not for some serious studio work but for a simple, home version, where you record your instruments one by one, or you just need to record one instrument.

-Even though there are some issues with this device, as far as the USB audio interfaces go, this is one fine example and you won’t regret getting one for yourself.
 It’s small, but it packs a lot for its package, and you can be sure you will get quality sound out of it.
 It has many different features and it will cover your basic everyday needs for recording without a hitch.